Motley Fool Epic Plus vs Motley Fool One: Which Premium Tier Is Worth It?

 Choose Motley Fool Epic Plus if:

-- You do not actively trade microcaps or cryptocurrencies
+• You do not actively trade microcaps or crypto

 Choose Motley Fool One if:

-- You want the exclusive One Portfolio with institutional-grade quarterly rebalancing
+• You want the One Portfolio’s quarterly rebalancing as a managed product

 Either works if:

-The Tiebreaker: If you are looking at your portfolio and thinking “is it big enough for Fool One?” — it probably is not.
-Investors who naturally belong at the Fool One tier rarely hesitate over the price.
-If $13,999 feels like a significant expense rather than a minor line item, Motley Fool Epic Plus is the right fit.
+The Tiebreaker: If you are asking whether your portfolio is “big enough for Fool One,” it is not.
+Investors who belong at One do not run the fee through a spreadsheet twice.
+If $13,999 feels like a decision, Epic Plus is the stop.

 The Bottom Line

-Motley Fool One is a genuinely comprehensive product.
-The One Portfolio, Microball database, exclusive events, and dedicated Investor Solutions team are real differentiators.
-But they are incremental additions that appeal to a narrow audience: investors with $500,000+ portfolios who want complete, uncompromised access and see $13,999 as a small cost relative to their assets.
+Motley Fool One is a complete product.
+The One Portfolio, Microball, events, and Investor Solutions team are real differentiators.
+They are also how a research stack becomes a lifestyle product.
+The $12,000 premium is for investors with $500,000+ who want uncompromised access and treat $13,999 as a small cost.
+Fool has not published an official One book that says otherwise.

 Past performance is not a guarantee of future results.
 Individual results may vary.